Denis-Krueger-labs/home-lab/README.md

 ├── docs/
 │   ├── hardware-inventory.md
 │   └── roadmap.md
+├── nixos/
+│   └── nix01/
+│       ├── base_config/
+│       ├── Config_26.07.30/
+│       └── config_daily/
 └── logbook/
     ├── 2026-07-13-project-start.md
     ├── 2026-07-15-first-issue.md
     ├── 2026-07-23-initial-proxmox.md
+    ├── 2026-07-24-proxmox-foundation-and-debian-template.md
+    ├── 2026-07-26-windows-server-template.md
+    ├── 2026-07-27-opnsense-active-directory-setup-report.md
+    ├── 2026-07-28-windows-11-enterprise-client-domain-join.md
+    ├── 2026-07-28-active-directory-structure-users-groups-and-gpo.md
+    ├── 2026-07-29-wireguard-remote-access-preparation.md
+    ├── 2026-07-30-first-nixos-installation.md
+    ├── 2026-07-30-first-hyprland-desktop.md
+    ├── 2026-07-31-nixos-hyprland-mori-desktop.md
+    ├── 2026-07-31-mori-os-daily-driver-milestone.md
+    ├── 2026-08-01-mori-settings-control-node.md
-    └── 2026-07-24-proxmox-foundation-and-debian-template.md
+    └── 2026-08-02-mori-os-live-widgets-and-window-drawer.md
 ```

-Configuration files and scripts may be added later.

-Passwords, tokens, private keys, and unfiltered configuration exports will not be committed.
+Sanitized configuration snapshots are included for `nix01`, and additional reusable configuration files and scripts may be added as the lab develops.
+Passwords, tokens, private keys, recovery secrets, and unfiltered configuration exports must never be committed.

 ## Disclaimer

-This environment is intended exclusively for authorized education, experimentation, and security research.
+This environment is intended exclusively for authorized education, experimentation, system administration, and security research.

 Vulnerable services, malware samples, and offensive-security tools will only be used in isolated systems owned and controlled by the author.
+The lab must not be used to access, test, or interfere with systems without explicit authorization.